Tax Credits and Reliefs for Over 65's - IT 45

 A full list of all tax credits is available in leaflet: IT1 - Tax Credits Reliefs & Rates.

-The Age Credit is available when either you, your spouse or civil partner reach 65 years of age, at any time during the tax year.
-The relief can be claimed in a number of different ways:
+The Age Credit is available when either you, your spouse or civil partner are aged 65 or over, or reach 65 years of age, at any time during the tax year.

 Blind Person’s Tax Credit